 Practical Information about visiting Wat Phra Kaew

 You can easily discover the grounds of the Grand Palace & Wat Phra Kaew by yourself.
-However, if you are interested in learning more about the historical background, you can always book a guided tour of the Grand Palace.
+However, if you want to learn more about the historical background, you can always book a guided tour of the Grand Palace.
 It’s also possible to rent an audio guide with headphones for 200 TBH (~€5,5) or hire a private guide at the ticket kiosk.

-As the Grand Palace is the top-rated attraction in Bangkok, expect many tourist crowds every time of the year.
-It’s impossible to have the place to yourself, however, if you want to enjoy the palace with fewer crowds, visit right at opening time.
+As the Grand Palace is the top-rated attraction in Bangkok, expect huge crowds of tourists any time of the year.
+It’s impossible to have the place to yourself, however, if you want to enjoy the palace with fewer people, visit right at opening time.
 The entrance fee to the Grand Palace is one of the highest in Thailand, 500 THB (~€14), but it’s definitely worth it!
 Currently, the ticket also includes a free entrance to the Khon Thai Masked Dance performance at Sala Chalermkrung Royal Theatre.
 There are three performances (25 minutes) from Monday to Friday at 13.00 p.m., 14.30 p.m., and 16.00 p.m.

 ENTRANCE FEE GRAND PALACE | 500 Baht (~€14), which includes the Wat Phra Kaew, Museum of Textile + free entrance to the Khon Thai Masked Dance performance at Sala Chalermkrung Royal Theatre.